nicopop/ManualApWorlds/worlds/manual_plateup_nicopopxd/docs/en_Manual_PlateUp_Nicopopxd.md

 #### TRAPS

-- "forced Meditation", "count": 3
+- "Forced Meditation", "count": 3
     - Ignore if you don't have the "Meditation" item
 - "Disabled Ship controls 'Till next loop/meditation", "count": 3
 - "Minor Damage to ship", "count": 3